2021 Suez Canal obstruction

-A formal settlement between the owners and insurers of the ship, and the canal authority, was finally reached in July.
-The ship set sail again on 7 July 2021 after having been legally stuck in the canal since it had been dislodged, stopping for inspections at Port Said before continuing on its journey to the port of Rotterdam.

 Background

 The Suez Canal, one of the world's most important trading routes, was opened in 1869.
-By 2021, approximately fifty ships per day travelled through the canal, about 12 per cent of total global trade at the time.
-For much of its length, however, the canal is not wide enough to allow traffic to travel in both directions at once; convoys of ships must take turns transiting these segments of the waterway.
-An expansion project is underway, but significant portions of the canal remain single-laned.
+By 2021, about fifty ships per day travelled through the canal, representing about 12 percent of total global trade.
+For much of its length, the canal is not wide enough to allow two ships to pass each other; convoys must take turns transiting these segments of the waterway.
+An expansion project is underway.